Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Evaluation

 \subsection{Trade-off on benign examples}

-We also evaluate the trade-off on normal example classification and the false positive detection rate when the input examples are benign.
+In this section, we evaluated the trade-off on normal example classification and the FP rate of detection when the input examples are benign.
 We also measured the overhead added on the oracles by CMT.

-First, we evaluate the accuracy of the classification results output through $Z^*$, after our protections are applied on the oracle.
-We use both $CIFAR10$ dataset and $MNIST$ dataset in the evaluation.
-For each dataset, we draw 10,000 benign examples and feed them into the defended oracles.
-The results are in Table.\ref{Benign_Classification}.
-The classification accuracy of the protected model is the accuracy of the output classification label through $Z$, given the set of correctly identified normal examples.
-It can be found that for the $MNIST$ oracle, our defence had no decrease on the classification accuracy.
-On $CIFAR10$ task, our defence decreases the accuracy by $2.1\%$.
-The trade-offs are within the acceptable range considering the improvements on defending adversarial examples.
+First, we evaluated the accuracy of the classification results outputted through $Z^*$, after our protections were applied on the oracle.
+We used both $CIFAR10$ dataset and $MNIST$ datasets in the evaluation.
+For each dataset, we drew $10,000$ benign examples and fed them into the defended oracles.
+The results are shown in Table \ref{Benign_Classification}.
+Herein, the classification accuracy was measured by the accuracy of the output classification through $Z$.
+It could be found that, for $O_{MNIST}$, our defence had no decrease in the classification accuracy.
+On $CIFAR10$ task, our defence decreased the accuracy by $2.1\%$.
+The trade-off was within the acceptable range, considering the improvements in defending adversarial examples.
 The runtime for detecting the 10,000 benign examples from $MNIST$ and $CIFAR10$ was also recorded in Table \ref{Benign_Classification}.
 CMT added an extra overhead of $2.6\times10^{-4}$s to the protected models for detecting an $MNIST$ example.
 An overhead of $4.81\times10^{-4}$s per example was added when detecting $CIFAR10$ examples.
 The throughput of the protected models was still kept at a reasonable level.
 On the other hand, the defence only increased $40\sim50$MB of GPU memory usage.

-Next, we assess the mis-detection rate of our defence.
-We feed 10,000 benign $MNIST$ examples and 10,000 $CIFAR10$ benign examples into the corresponding defended oracles to check how many of them are incorrectly recognised as adversarial examples.
-Our method has achieved $0.09\%$ mis-detection rate on $MNIST$ dataset.
-For $CIFAR10$ dataset, our mis-detection rate is $3.92\%$.
-Our detector had a very limited mis-detection rate for both datasets.
-Hence, our detection-based defence can accurately separate adversarial examples from benign examples.
+Next, we assessed the mis-detection rate of our defence.
+We fed 10,000 benign $MNIST$ examples and 10,000 $CIFAR10$ benign examples into the corresponding defended oracles to check how many of the examples were incorrectly recognised as adversarial.
+As the results suggest, CMT achieved $0.09\%$ mis-detection rate on $MNIST$ dataset.
+For $CIFAR10$ dataset, the mis-detection rate was $3.92\%$.
+According to the results, CMT could accurately separate the adversarial examples from the benign examples.